4G connectivity in Australia: Telstra

 Telstra was the first mobile phone network to operate 4G and 2G in the same band.
 Their 4G network covers capital cities and some regional areas.

 Vodafone

 The Vodafone 4G network was first to live in selected metro areas of Sydney, Melbourne, Perth, Adelaide and Brisbane, and the outer metro areas of Wollongong, Gold Coast, Newcastle and Geelong from June 12, 2013.
 The 1800 MHz network has since been expanded to include all capital cities and major outer metro areas, and a rollout has begun for some regional areas.

 2100 MHz

 This band is commonly used for 3G services on Telstra and Optus, with only a very limited rollout on 4G.
 Vodafone have begun completely refarming their 2100 MHz coverage from 3G to 4G.

+Telstra

+Telstra utilises its 2100MHz spectrum as a 4G capacity layer where it has compatible equipment installed.

 Vodafone

 Since 2015, Vodafone have offered limited coverage using 5 MHz of Band 1 (2100 MHz) spectrum in major regional cities.
 Starting in 2017, this coverage was increased by adding more locations with 10 MHz bandwidth in regional areas.
 From 2017 onwards, the 2100 MHz spectrum in metropolitan areas was reformed to 4G.